264 Bay State Road, Room 302A

 Consulting: I do relatively little consulting since I prefer to focus on my research and teaching and on my civic activities (see below).
 When I do consult, I generally prefer projects that are likely to lead to academic publication.
 Over the years, I have consulted on a variety of projects including the intake dispositions of juvenile offenders (leading to publications in Journal of Research on Crime and Delinquency and the Journal of Public Economics), for the World Bank on the labor market in Sri Lanka (leading to a publication in the Journal of Development Studies) and on various projects related to health, none of which has generated any publications as yet.
 I have also served as an expert witness or consultant to legal counsel on various cases related to lead exposure and to discrimination.

 National Research Council: My civic and professional activities have coalesced in my participation in a number of activities of the National Research Council/National Academies of Science.
-Since 2006, I have been serving on a consensus panel on Incentives and Test-Based Accountability in Public Education.
-I served on the committee that produced the report Getting Value Out of Value-Added, and am now a member of the Board on Testing and Assessment.
+I serve on a consensus panel on Incentives and Test-Based Accountability in Public Education.
+I served on the committee that produced the report Getting Value Out of Value-Added, and spent three years as a member of the Board on Testing and Assessment.

 CareerOwl: Through my connections to the Canadian Employment Research Forum (see above), I have been peripherally involved in CareerOwl. www.CareerOwl.ca is a nonprofit employment information and e-recruiting site founded by Canadian university professors to help job-seekers and employers connect, conveniently and directly.
 The service is open to all, but has special features to facilitate recruiting for the highly qualified.
 Job-seekers pay nothing and retain full control over their information.
 All campus, volunteer, co-op and student internship jobs can be posted for free by calling 1-877-OWL-POST (1-877-695-7678) to arrange for this.
 Employers pay $25 per regular 8-week Canadian job ad, posted as widely or selectively as the employer chooses.
 Foreign jobs can also be posted, but cost more.